lucaswt1/web_project_homeland/README.md

 2. Uma descrição do projeto e sua funcionalidade

-- study of a new responsive web page from scratch
+- study of a new responsive web page from scratch and grid layout.

 3. Uma descrição das tecnologias e técnicas utilizadas